Vikas2489/TA-AC-BACKEND-session-based-authentication-TNaaag/block-BNaadt/index.md

 - if no email, password is passed to login router
 - redirect to login page with an appropriate flash message

-Implement logout for loggd in users
+Implement logout for logged in users